maximbilan/UIAlertController-Customization/README.md

 }
 </pre>

 And the last point, we need to apply this controller to <a href="https://developer.apple.com/library/ios/documentation/UIKit/Reference/UIAlertAction_Class/">UIAlertAction</a>.
-The same way using key <b><i>contentViewController</i></b>.
+The same way using a key <b><i>contentViewController</i></b>.

 <pre>
 let switchAlert = SwitchAlertActionViewController()